Drain Cleaning Tools Explained

-Drain augers or drain snakes have a tightly coiled, metal wire cable that has enough tensile strength to facilitate the break-up of blockages, yet remain flexible enough to move through the turns and fittings of your plumbing drain pipes.
+Drain cleaning tools like augers or snakes have a tightly coiled, metal wire cable that has enough tensile strength to facilitate the break-up of blockages.
+However, it will remain flexible enough to move through the turns and fittings of your plumbing drain pipes.

 Hand held drain augers are used for cleaning smaller drains like lavatory sinks and bathtub drains.
 The operator turns a crank (some models come with an electric drill attachment option) to rapidly rotate the cable as it moves through the clogged pipe.
 The ¼ inch cable found on most hand held drain augers should never be used in a drain over two inches in diameter.
 They are usually ineffective in completely clearing the blockage in larger pipes and can easily become tangled in the pipe making removal very difficult.